rerun-io/rerun/crates/re_tuid/README.md

 # TUID: Time-based Unique IDentifier
-TUID:s are 128-bit globally unique identifiers, that have a global time-based order, with tie-breaking between threads.
+TUID:s are 128-bit identifiers, that have a global time-based order, with tie-breaking between threads.
 This means you can use a TUID as a tie-breaker in time series databases.

 ## Implementation
 TUID is based on two fields, both of which are monotonically increasing: